GPSDD/un-index-connector/README.md

-# HDX Index Adapter
+# UN Index Adapter

-This repository is the microservice that implements the HDX Index Adapter functionality.
+This repository is the microservice that implements the UN Index Adapter functionality.

 1. [Getting Started](#getting-started)